Elenche-Zetetique/readwatchlog-mirror/README.md

-# Read-Watch-Log
+# ReadWatchLog
 ## Description
-Read-Watch-Log is a tool designed to process specially crafted XLSX/ODS files.
+ReadWatchLog is a tool designed to process specially crafted XLSX/ODS files.
 It extracts and processes data from spreadsheets and interacts with the YouTube Data API to retrieve video details.
 The tool supports various operations, including extracting links, ordering tags, converting data to JSON, and detecting duplicates.

 ## Features
 - Supports **XLSX** and **ODS** file formats.